This is a guide covering lens flares.

 It can result in a lot of haze/lack of contrast, orbs and polygon artifacts spread throughout the image, semi-round forms with rainbow hues, or a mixture of all of the above, depending on the position of this intense light source.

-Internal reflections within the lens, as well as reflections between the imaging sensor and the lens, cause this.
+This is caused by internal reflections within the lens and reflections between the imaging sensor and the lens.

 What Causes Lens Flare?